cositools/cosi-data-challenge-1/spectral-fit/README.md

 ## Fitting the Crab Spectrum

 For each energy, we fit the coefficients for the sky and background models that best match the data for each time bin (see [README](../README.md) for more information).
-This is currently done for each individual energy bin with no consideration for neighboring bins.
+This is currently done for each individual energy bin with no consideration of neighboring bins.
 Given the number of bins in our data space, it can take about an hour to run the full fit.

 The final spectrum you obtain should appear as below:

 <img width="500" alt="Screen Shot 2022-10-27 at 9 19 39 AM" src="https://user-images.githubusercontent.com/54562666/198296047-397206c0-cf46-417f-9199-e63a83bdce5d.png">

-The narrow 4th energy bin containing 511 keV line is too low.
+The narrow 4th energy bin containing the 511 keV line is too low.
 This is expected because the background model does not account for the strong 511 keV Galactic source, which is present in the data set.
 In the [plots](plots) directory, we have included a direct comparison with the expected spectrum from the Crab simulation itself: [plots/Crab_combined_compare.png](plots/Crab_combined_compare.png).
 Other than the outlier bin at 511 keV, the fit is generally in good agreement with the expected results.
 This serves as proof-of-concept for our spectral fitting tool in COSIpy-classic.

 # Cen A Analysis